Mewing: Learn Proper Tongue Posture

 1. Tongue Suction Hold

 Lift your entire tongue to the palate and swallow.
-Feel the "suctioned" position after the swallow—hold that.
+Feel the "suctioned" position after the swallow—hold that for 30 seconds.
+Repeat 10 times.

 Say "Sing" or "King" and hold the "NG" sound.
 Notice the back of your tongue lifting?
-Keep it there.
+That's the position you want.
+Hold for 10 seconds, repeat.

 Safety Considerations

-If you have TMJ pain, consult a doctor before practicing.
+If you have TMJ pain or jaw clicking, consult a dentist or orthodontist before practicing mewing.

 Chronic nasal blockage should be addressed medically—mewing depends on nasal breathing.

-If you have severe malocclusion, mewing helps posture but does not replace orthodontics.
+If you have severe malocclusion, mewing helps posture but does not replace orthodontic treatment.

 How long does mewing take to work?